-THE PSAT 8/9 HIGH SCHOOL PLACEMENT TEST is given to eighth grade students who plan to attend Mater Dei Catholic High School.
+PSAT 8/9 is utilized as the placement test for eighth-grade students who plan to attend Mater Dei Catholic High School.
 The test results are used by department chairpersons in the recommendation process and can assist students in making realistic course selections.
 The test covers English, math, reading, and science reasoning.